Anger Management

 -

-Ruminating, catastrophising and magnifying situations, all triggers anger
+Ruminating, catastrophising, and magnifying situations are all triggers of anger

 -